neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Folder-Api.md

  - If a folder is moved to the trash, all passwords and folders in it will be suspended and hidden from list and find actions
  - If a folder is moved to the trash, the relations between tags and passwords in the folder will be hidden from the tag, but not the password
  - If a folder is deleted, all passwords and folders in it will be deleted as well
+ - If the `revision` is set, the folder will only be deleted if that revision is the current revision.
+   This way, a folder is not accidentally deleted instead of trashed if the client is out of sync.